 In the case of the Xbox One S, it delivers UHD gaming that’s been upscaled from Full HD.
 The console is using clever so-called ‘checkerboarding’ anti-aliasing technology to create pixels where there are none, giving the impression of a sharper, clearer image.
 It works well, but it’s not ‘true’ 4K by any means.
 The console also supports HDR gaming at any resolution.

-Games: While the One S and One X will share an identical library of games, certain titles will launch with the ‘Enhanced for One X’ label, which means they will have extra visual fidelity that you won’t see in other versions of the game.
-It’s not clear how this will work when the One X launches, or indeed what extra goodies games with the label will actually get.
+Games: While the One S and One X share an identical library of games, certain titles will launch with the ‘Enhanced for One X’ label, which means they will have extra visual fidelity that you won’t see in other versions of the game.

 Hardware: Away from performance, the Xbox One X has a new cooling and power delivery system.
 This is crucial for such a small and powerful box, where keeping temperatures down and efficiency up is top of the agenda.
-It’s not clear whether the cooling system will result in quieter or, heaven forbid, more noisy running.
-We’ll have to wait for our review unit to test that.
+Based on our review, we’d say the One X and S run at around the same noise level.
+In other words, they’re both nice and quiet.

 Value: The final difference is, of course, price.
 The One S can be found for as little as £200 in the UK, while the One X will cost more than twice as much at £450.
 That in itself will make a huge difference to which you buy, especially if you’re not convinced by the promise of 4K gaming.